aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/document-conversion/replace-missing-fonts/_index.md

 Ensures make sure you have set the correct destination path for the resulting PDF file.

-### Example source code for Replace Missing Fonts using Aspose.Words for .NET
+### Example source code for Replace Missing Fonts using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.